Samet Nangshe Viewpoint overlooking Phang Nga Bay & Phang Nga Bay Long Tail Boat Trip

 Sunrise at Samet Nangshe with a view over Phang Nga Bay

-Samet Nangshe is a remote vantage point overlooking Phang Nga bay.
-A cluster of limestone islands covered in lush greenery offer a spectacular view.
-Sun rises from behind the not so distant islets and ocean making this one of the most stunning scenes in Thailand.
+Samet Nangshe is a remote vantage point overlooking Phang Nga Bay.
+A cluster of limestone islands covered in lush greenery offers a spectacular view.
+The sun rises from behind the not so distant islets and ocean making this one of the most stunning scenes in Thailand.

 From the car park reaching the viewpoint involves a short walk uphill.
 On our way, the sun started to set and revealed these giant rocks which were before hidden in the dark.
 We were not expecting this breathtaking scene and were quite overwhelmed by it.

-Access to this viewpoint come with an entrance fee of 30 Baht per person and is payable at the foot of the hill just before the start of the walk up.
+Access to this viewpoint comes with an entrance fee of 30 Baht per person and is payable at the foot of the hill just before the start of the walk up.

 Samet Nangshe Viewpoint from Phuket